JaredReisinger/CsvParser-FSharp/README.md

 you want to test), and start writing tests.
 The built-in test handlers seem to detect and run the tests just fine (using 'Test'->'Run'->... from the menu).

-Do note that you'll need to make sure that the code you're testing in in a namespace/module so that you can find the types/classes you've written.
-In the case of CsvParser, it was as easy as adding the `module CsvParser` to the top of the non-test source file.